Skip to content

 Volatile Dynamics

-In our view, the US economy has been bolstered by strong profits and a strong labor market, which has supported consumer spending.
-The Federal Reserve appears to be in wait-and-see mode and has paused its cutting cycle.
-Monetary policy remains restrictive.
+In our view, the US economy has been resilient, bolstered by strong profits and a strong labor market.
+Inflation has moderated, but we are anticipating a temporary surge from tariffs.
+The Federal Reserve has paused its cutting cycle at restrictive levels.
+The Fed appears to be in wait-and-see mode for now.

-Significant policy uncertainty and massive supply disruptions from the tariff shock will likely cause companies to pause or reconsider investment spending.
+Significant policy uncertainty and massive supply disruptions from tariffs will likely disrupt investment spending.
 Companies involved in international trade may reevaluate their supply chains.
-Consumers may pull back on spending as they deal with heightened inflation and economic uncertainty.
+We also expect tariffs to crimp housing supply as costs increase.

 We will be watching corporate health very closely.
 Our most recent survey of Loomis Sayles’ credit analysts (our Credit Analyst Diffusion Indices, or CANDIs), conducted in early April during the height of tariff turmoil, revealed a weakening outlook for corporate health.
 The Loomis Sayles Credit Health Index (CHIN) is currently at a healthy level consistent with late cycle.